Slavery in Britain

-An influential abolitionist movement grew in Britain during the 18th and 19th century, until the Slave Trade Act 1807 abolished the slave trade in the British Empire, but it was not until the Slavery Abolition Act 1833 that the institution of slavery was abolished completely.
+An abolitionist movement grew in Britain during the 18th and 19th centuries, until the Slave Trade Act 1807 prohibited the slave trade in the British Empire.
+However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with slavery in Nigeria and slavery in Bahrain being the last to be abolished in the British territories.